The EnvironmentaLIST: 7 Facts You Need to Know About Whaling

 Despite claims from the whaling industry that whale meat is in demand for nutritional, traditional and cultural reasons, the demand for whale meat is relatively nonexistent.
 More than 95 percent of Japanese citizens claim to never eat whale meat, and Japan currently holds 4,000 tons of unwanted frozen whale meat.

-In addition, one of the last remaining markets left for Icelandic whale meatis luxury dog snacks
+In addition, one of the last remaining markets left for Icelandic whale meatis luxury dog snacks in Japan.

 5) Blue whales of Antarctic of at one percent of their original abundance

 Whaling had a particularly bloody heyday in the 20th century, and its an uphill battle for species to rebound, particularly the majestic blue whale.
 The largest animal in the world, the endangered blue whale critically maintains the balance of the marine ecosystem.
 Unfortunately, blue whales in the Antarctic have only rebounded by one percent compared with original numbers.

 4) Tremendous whaling after World War II could have made climate change worse

 Orcas used to primarily eat baleen whales.
 Unfortunately, an rapid rise in whaling after World War II largely depleted that food source.
 So orcas had to keep munching down the food chain until they got to sea otters.

 Sea otters surprisingly do a lot to slow down climate change.
 Why?
 By feeding on sea urchin, otters maintain the health of kelp forests, a critical carbon sink, according to a recent study by the University of California in Santa Cruz.
 When otters disappear, sea urchin run wild eating kelp.

 By altering the natural food chain of the ocean, whaling might have made climate change a lot worse.

 3) The Japanese whaling program in the Southern Ocean actually costs the taxpayer $12 million US dollars although they don’t eat whale meat.